sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

 The following platforms are feasible in the short term and depend mostly on somebody who is willing to do the job.
 If you intend to work on a specific port, please let the Sage people know. ard)

- * Solaris 10 on Sparc 64 bit (work will start on this once the 32 bit port works)
+ * Open Solaris 64-bit (Almost complete.
+David Kirkby and Jaap Spies working on this.)
- * Solaris 10 on x86 32 bit,
+ * Solaris 10 on Sparc 64 bit.
- * Open Solaris 64-bit (we no intension of making a 32-bit port).
+ * Solaris 10 on x86 32 bit.
  * BSD support on x86, x86-64: most likely FreeBSD
  * Windows/MSVC 32 & 64 bit: monumental undertaking, estimate: 1-2 man years, but we are receiving funding to do the port
  * Windows/Cygwin: this port was dropped due to numerous problems after the 2.5.0 release, but will be resurrected as a stepping stone in the MSVC port